letsdiscodev/docs.letsdisco.dev/docs/exhaustive-documentation/images.md

 }
 ```

-Also, when not defining the `default` image, Disco will assume the default value shown above.
+Also, when not defining the `default` image, disco will assume the default value shown above.
 That is, the `Dockerfile` at the root of the repository, the build context as well.
 Meaning that this third `disco.json` is also equivalent:
 ```json
 {
     "version": "1.0",